LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: Appendix

 \subsection{Aggresive SSTI: Robustness Through LoRA Rank}

 We further analyze the trend reversal across different models and datasets.
 Under Aggressive SSTI, we consistently observe that higher LoRA ranks begin to outperform lower ones—reversing the earlier pattern seen under Light SSTI, where smaller ranks showed less susceptibility.
 This reversal suggests that when spurious signals are strong and frequent, larger adapters help models recover robustness by attending to more meaningful patterns.

-While some exceptions exist, they typically occur when the model underperforms on the downstream task. \textbf{In such cases, extending training time often closes the performance gap or restores the robustness trend in favor of higher LoRA ranks.}
+This can be seen in \cref{fig:2-2plot-layout} (left).
+A more granular view showing these trends can be found in \cref{fig:2-2plot-layout} (right) provides a more granular view, showing balanced accuracy across LoRA ranks on clean vs. spurious test sets.